turingschool/curriculum-site/module2/lessons/js_array_prototype_methods.md

 ### Exercises

 #### Example #1
-Using `reduce`, sum up all of the numbers.
+Using `reduce`, get the sum by adding up all of the numbers.

 ```js
 const numbers = [1, 2, 3, 4, 5];